 As there is almost no difference between 60Ta-LLZO and 36Al-LLZO in HT-EIS activation energy, there is a significant one in QENS determined EA.
 60Ta-LLZO needs a 0.04 eV higher EA to initiate Li ion movement than 36-Al-LLZO.
 This might be due to the 22 percent tetragonal phase fraction or because of the broad deviation of HWHM values provided by QENS.

 The difference between QENS and HT-EIS is on the one hand due to the different reactions, as QENS measurements only look on the diffusivity when Li+ ions hop from one site to the next vacancy inside of a crystal lattice regardless of which direction.
 It is possible that ions just move back and forth.
 Contrary to that, in EIS Li+ ions move along an applied current between both electrodes, through the sintered LLZO bulk pellet, conducting through grains and have to overcome grain boundary resistances.
-That might be a reason for higher activation energy need to be hold to move.
+That might be a reason for the observed higher activation energy in HT-EIS.

 Figure 3.6: Comparison of all three garnet LLZO EA (DLi) by QENS and EA (σLi ION) by HT-EIS.
 EA(DLi) was not determinable for tetragonal LLZO.
 Right-hand side the total ionic conductivity σLi ION at room temperature (lined red stars) measured by HT-EIS is correlated.